nv-morpheus/Morpheus/examples/llm/completion/README.md

 ### Prerequisites

-Before running the pipeline, ensure that the `NGC_API_KEY` environment variable is set.
+Before running the pipeline, ensure that the `OPENAI_API_KEY` environment variable is set.

 #### Install Dependencies